-Today, this customer-focused organization is able to proactively help customers at the moment of cancel, while also deflecting a double-digit amount of those cancellations.
+Today, this customer-focused organization is able to proactively help customers at the moment of cancellation, while also deflecting a double-digit amount of those cancellations.

 “Before using Chargebee Retention, we couldn’t take action on data that our customers were giving us at such an important moment.
 Chargebee Retention has changed the way we operate,” said Max.